ZhgChg.Li

 [TL;DR] 2023/03/12

-I have developed a new tool called “ZMarkupParser HTML String to NSAttributedString Converter” using a different approach.
-For technical details and the development story, please visit “The Journey of Building an HTML Parser”.
+Re-developed using a different approach: ZMarkupParser HTML String to NSAttributedString Tool.
+For technical details and the development story, please visit “The Story of Manually Building an HTML Parser”.

-Since the release of iOS 15 last year, our app has been plagued by a persistent crash issue.
-Data shows that in the last 90 days (from 2022/03/11 to 2022/06/08), there were over 2,400 crashes affecting more than 1,400 users.
+Since the release of iOS 15 last year, the app has been plagued by a persistent crash issue.
+According to data from the past 90 days (2022/03/11~2022/06/08), it caused over 2.4K crashes, affecting more than 1.4K users.

-Most affected versions: iOS 15.0.X to iOS 15.X.X
+Most affected versions: iOS 15.0.X ~ iOS 15.X.X

 <compiler-generated> line 2147483647 specialized @nonobjc NSAttributedString.init(data:options:documentAttributes:)

-The crash occurs when initializing NSAttributedString with Crashed: com.apple.main-thread EXC_BREAKPOINT 0x00000001de9d4e44
+NSAttributedString crashes with Crashed: com.apple.main-thread EXC_BREAKPOINT 0x00000001de9d4e44 during initialization.

 Solution

-- For rendering complex HTML without usage constraints, please use WKWebView.
+• For rendering complex HTML without usage constraints: please use WKWebView

 {